eclub-iitk/esp/README.md

  ### As we are using MPU6050, we need some extra libraries.
 Copy I2Cdev and MPU6050 to your libraies folder in Arduino.

  #### Open MPU6050_DMP6 example from MPU6050 Library.

+#### Make this file ready to output YPR data.
+Remove waiting condition and extra strings.